 The proposed construction activities on non-DoD land (Route 15) are the same for all action alternatives; therefore, potential construction impacts to water resources resulting from implementation of Alternative 3 would be the same as the potential impacts discussed under Alternative 1.
 Refer to Section 4.2.2.1.
-Therefore, construction activities associated with Alternative 3 on Route 15 lands would result in less than significant impacts to water resources.
+Therefore, construction activities associated with Alternative 3 on Route 15 lands would result in no impacts to water resources.

 The proposed operations on non-DoD land (Route 15) are the same for all action alternatives; therefore, the potential operational impacts to water resources resulting from implementation of Alternative 3 would be the same as the potential impacts discussed under Alternative 1.
 Refer to Section 4.2.2.1.
-Therefore, operations associated with Alternative 3 on Route 15 lands would result in less than significant impacts to water resources.
+Therefore, operations associated with Alternative 3 on Route 15 lands would result in no impacts to water resources.

 The proposed construction activities at Apra Harbor are the same for all action alternatives; therefore, potential construction impacts to water resources resulting from implementation of Alternative 3 would be the same as the potential impacts discussed under Alternative 1.
 Refer to Section 4.2.2.1.
-Therefore, with the implementation of dredging-related BMPs as identified in Table 4.2-1 and any mitigation measures identified during the permitting process (refer to Section 4.2.4.6), construction activities associated with Alternative 3 at Apra Harbor would result in less than significant impacts to water resources.
+Therefore, with the implementation of mitigation measures as described in Section, 4.2.4.6, construction activities associated with Alternative 3 at Apra Harbor would result in less than significant impacts to water resources.